nachomaiz/simple-ngrams/README.md

 punkt
 ```

-To run this script, navigate to this folder in the terminal and run the following:
+To run this script, navigate to this folder in the terminal within an activated python environment and run the following:
 ```
 python ngrams.py text-to-analyze.txt min-size max-size
 ```